Am I Financially Prepared to Retire? Signs You Might be Close

 Are we on the same page about where we live, travel, or how much we help our children and grandchildren?

-What faith-based activities do we want to focus on in this season?
+What activities do we want to focus on in this season of life?

 Open, honest conversations lay the groundwork for a joyful and united retirement.
 Even the healthiest couples sometimes need support to align visions and tackle tough topics.
-Consider working with a financial advisor or counselor to create this shared vision.
+When there is clarity in the desired outcome it becomes easier to work to achieve the common goal.
+Without the clarity of a shared vision, it is much harder to achieve the desired outcome.

 Factoring in Future RMDs and Taxes